Kansas City Blues (1885–1901): Western League/Western Association 1890–1901

 In 1890, the Kansas City Blues returned to Western Association play and won a second league championship.
-With a record of 78–39, Kansas City finished 1st in the standings of the eight–team league under managers Charlie Hackett and Jim Manning.
-Kansas City finished 1.0 game ahead of the 2nd place Minneapolis Millers.
-Buster Hoover of Kansas City led the Western Association in hitting, with a batting average of .336, while Jim Manning led the league with 96 stolen bases.
+With a record of 78–39, Kansas City finished first in the standings of the eight-team league under managers Charlie Hackett and Jim Manning.
+Kansas City finished one game ahead of second place Minneapolis Millers.
+Buster Hoover of Kansas City led the Western Association in hitting, with a batting average of .336, while Manning led the league with 96 stolen bases.

-The 1891 Kansas City Blues finished 2nd in the Western Association behind the Sioux City Cornhuskers.
-The Blues finished with a record of 66–59, just 1.0 game behind Sioux City, who finished 66–57 in the eight–team league.
-The Milwaukee Brewers were leading the standings in 1891, when they withdrew on August 16, 1893 with a 59–37 record to join the American Association.
+The 1891 Blues finished second in the Western Association behind the Sioux City Cornhuskers.
+With a record of 66–59, the Blues were just one game behind Sioux City, who finished 66–57 in the eight-team league.
+The Milwaukee Brewers were leading the standings in 1891, when they withdrew on August 16, 1893, with a 59–37 record to join the American Association.
 Kansas City was again managed by Jim Manning.

-Kansas City continued minor league play 1892, rejoining the renamed Western League, which folded during the season.
-In February 1892, Jim Manning signed with Kansas City to again manage and play second base.
+Kansas City continued minor league play in 1892, rejoining the renamed Western League, which folded during the season.
+In February 1892, Manning signed with Kansas City to again manage and play second base.
 The Kansas City correspondent to The Sporting Life wrote at the time: "The news that Manning is to be with us again was hailed with satisfaction by his great army of friends, who have learned to admire him as a player and a gentleman during his many years' service in Kansas City.
 It may be put down as certain that no club in the Western League will have a better manager or as good a second baseman as Jimmy Manning."

-The Kansas City Blues finished in 3rd place as the Class A level Western League disbanded on July 17, 1892.
-The Blues had a 33–33 record under Jim Manning when the league folded.
+The Blues were in third place as the Class A level Western League disbanded on July 17, 1892.
+With a 33–33 record under Manning when the league folded, Kansas City was behind first place Columbus Reds (46–20) and second place Milwaukee Brewers.
+The Omaha Omahogs had a 31–31 record and at .500 were tied with Kansas City.
 The 1892 team is also referred to as the "Cowboys" in some references.
-Kansas City was in 3rd place, behind the 1st place Columbus Reds (46–20) and 2nd place Milwaukee Brewers when the league folded.
-The Omaha Omahogs had a 31–31 record and were at .500 with Kansas City.